James J. Youngblom, Ph.D., Chair

 - To provide graduates with an in-depth yet broad exposure to the principal disciplines and concepts central to the biological sciences

-- To ensure that all students are exposed to investigative methods used by field and laboratory biologists
+- To ensure that all students are exposed to investigative methods used by biologists in a variety of settings (e.g. field, laboratory, clinical)

 - To produce graduates who are versatile and possess good reasoning skills